Updated Mar 18, 2026

 How should we balance theoretical and practical knowledge?

-Students value rigorous theoretical foundations and want immediate opportunities to test and apply them.
-Delivery that pairs step‑by‑step worked examples with short formative checks helps consolidate learning before moving to more complex applications.
-Staff can sequence modules so classroom content routinely feeds into labs, clinics, or simulations in the same week, sustaining momentum and relevance.
+Students value rigorous theoretical foundations, but they want immediate opportunities to test and apply them.
+Delivery improves when staff pair step-by-step worked examples with short formative checks before moving to more complex applications.
+Sequencing modules so classroom content feeds directly into labs, clinics, or simulations in the same week keeps learning relevant and easier to retain.
+That rhythm helps students connect knowledge with practice before misconceptions harden.

 What assessment and feedback approaches actually help?

-Students want unambiguous expectations, fair criteria, and timely, actionable feedback.
-Within this subject grouping, concerns about assessment rigour centre on marking criteria, which trend sharply negative (−46.9).
-Staff can respond by publishing checklist‑style rubrics, sharing brief annotated exemplars, and committing to realistic service levels for feedback with feed‑forward guidance.
-Digital platforms can streamline turnaround and make advice easy to reference at revision points.
+Students want unambiguous expectations, fair criteria, and timely, actionable feedback because those elements shape how confidently they prepare and improve.
+Within this subject grouping, concerns about assessment rigour centre on marking criteria, which trend sharply negative (-46.9).
+Staff can respond with checklist-style rubrics, brief annotated exemplars, and realistic service levels for feedback that point clearly to next steps, matching what students ask for in our analysis of feedback in anatomy, physiology and pathology.
+Clearer assessment guidance reduces anxiety and helps students focus effort where it matters most.

 What support and resources do students use?